smarter-project/hydra/README.md

 └───────────────────────────────────────────┘
 ```

-The isolated VM can also run directly on the host or inside a container; attaching to a host running k3s/kubernetes.
+The isolated VM can also run directly on the host or inside a container.
+It attachs to a host running k3s/kubernetes.

 ```
 ┌───────────────────────────────────────────┐